 Today, thousands of people on six continents carry, wear, and share Good Signs, encouraging and empowering their community, reminding others to be happy, hopeful, and ultimately provide a catalyst for the positive changes they wish to make in their lives.

 We have created an inspirational icon, empowered it with a worldwide, passionate volunteer force, and will utilize it to shine positive light on the difference-makers who contribute to a better tomorrow.
-Fresh off a successful Kickstarter campaign, we are growing our brand through partnerships, licensing, merchandising, events, and the launch of Good Sign Magazine in Q2 of this year.
+Fresh off a successful Kickstarter campaign, we are growing our brand through partnerships, licensing, merchandising, events, and the launch of Good Sign Magazine in July.